What Can Cause Pain Behind the Knee?

 - Flexion and Extension: The knee permits the leg to be bent (flexion) and stretched (extension).
 Activities like sprinting, walking, and climbing stairs require this action.

-- Weight Bearing: When standing, walking, and sprinting, the knee joint bears the weight of the body, transferring it from the femur to the tibia and finally to the foot.
+- Weight Bearing: When standing, walking, or sprinting, the knee joint bears the body's weight, transferring it from the femur to the tibia and ultimately to the foot.

 - Stability: The stability of the knee joint is derived from muscles, tendons, and ligaments.
-These devices aid in limiting excessive rotation and forward and backward motion.
+These devices help limit excessive rotation and forward and backward motion.

 - Shock Absorption: During motion, the impact between the femur and tibia is cushioned by the menisci, specialized cartilage found in the knee joint.

-- Rotational Movements: Twisting, pivoting, and direction changes require the limited internal and exterior rotation that the knee joint permits.
+- Rotational Movements: Twisting, pivoting, and direction changes require the limited internal and external rotation that the knee joint permits.

-The knee joint is essential for maintaining body weight, enabling mobility, and offering stability when engaging in a variety of daily and sporting activities.
+The knee joint is crucial for maintaining body weight, facilitating mobility, and providing stability during various daily and sporting activities.

 Common Causes

-Numerous things can cause pain below the knee, and finding the underlying cause is crucial to receiving the right care.
+Numerous factors can cause pain below the knee, and identifying the underlying cause is crucial for receiving the proper care.
 The following are a few typical reasons for soreness behind the knee:

 - Strain or Injury: The muscles, tendons, or ligaments surrounding the knee may become strained or injured as a result of trauma, overuse, or abrupt movements, which can cause pain at the rear of the joint.